Tutorial To Leverage Open AI's CLIP Model For Fashion Industry

 For instance, in the case of the Adam optimizer, it keeps track of moving averages of the gradient and squared gradient.
 It helps in continuing the fine-tuning of the model from the checkpointed area.

-For more information on how memory is consumed inside RAM when an LLM/Foundational Model is loaded for fine-tuning, refer here.
+For more information on how memory is consumed inside RAM when an LLM/Foundational Model is loaded for CLIP fine-tuning, refer here.

 For this, add a new code block, and type: